Dunc4nNT/cyberpunk-2077-modding/src/mods/MoreLevels/README.md

 ## Compatibility

-This mod is compatible with Cyberpunk 2077 version 2.21.
+This mod is compatible with Cyberpunk 2077 version 2.3 and 2.21.

 ## Configuration